 And it had to do with the fact that Meadows is saying the talking points are not the same as what's in the bill, and that he had actually read the bill.

-In other words, but this is the same game that you know, this is what the swamp does.
+In other words, but this is the same game that, you know, this is what the swamp does.

-This is what the swamp is, this is what the swamp does.
+This is what the swamp does.

 And anyway, so Mark Meadows is rightly furious.